Is There A Comma After Because

 Trends and Latest Developments

 One trend is a greater acceptance of starting sentences with "because," even in more formal writing.
 This shift reflects a desire for more conversational and accessible writing styles.
-However, clarity should always be the priority.
+Even so, clarity should always be the priority.
 If starting a sentence with "because" creates ambiguity or sounds awkward, it's best to rephrase the sentence.

 Tips and Expert Advice